JackAubrey/functional-programming/README_05_FunctionalProgramming_Techniques.md

 From java 9 onwards we have default methods in interfaces and APIs take advantage of default methods to make both **"Function Chaining"** and **"Function Composition"** techniques possible in java.

 #### Function Chaining
 Function Chaining (aka Method Chaining) is a technique where each method returns an object allowing the calls to be chained together in a single statement without requiring variables to store the intermediate results.
 Basically this technique is used to simplify the code when multiple functions are applied in a row.

-        obj.func1().func2().func3()...
-        obj.performThis().andThenThis().andThenThis()...
+When we chain function, the first one get executed and then will get executed the second one and so on.
+The chain will be triggered when we'll call the function abstract method.

+        obj.func1().func2().func3()....funAbstractMethod()
+        obj.performThis().andThenThis().andThenThis()....funAbstractMethod()

 Will use the "default" interface method in order to do something like this: